 Beardtongues have 3/4 to 2 inch long trumpet shaped 5-parted flowers with flaring lobes, five stamens and specifically the flower throat is open with a flat base.
 The stem will have opposite, stalkless leaves.

-The Foxglove or White Beardtongue is a perennial, probably introduced, whose stems are erect, smooth and purplish color with a height of one to four feet.
+The Foxglove or White Beardtongue is a perennial, probably introduced to the state long ago, whose stems are erect, smooth and purplish color with a height of one to four feet.

 Leaves are lance shape, broad at the base where they touch the stem (no stalks); they have a shiny appearance and have fine teeth on the edges.
 The central leaf vein is prominent.
 The plant has a basal rosette of leaves that are stalked - these remain after the stem leaves have dropped off and the seeds have matured.

 The inflorescence is a panicle of stalked flowers atop the stem.